-This project was triggered by media coverage of the death, in 2012, of Tiny, a highly regarded black Millwall supporter.
+This project was triggered by media coverage of a memorial event in 2012, to mark the death of a long standing and highly regarded Millwall supporter known as “Tiny”.
+What surprised me was that “Tiny” was black.
 To the outsider, being black and being Millwall would seem a contradiction, certainly strongly at odds with widely held popular images of what Millwall fans are all about.
-These questions informed some of the main themes of the project:
+These questions informed some of the main themes of the project.

 - The contradictions of being a BAME Milwall supporter: This concerns the individual experience of being a BAME supporter of a football club with a notoriously racist reputation.
 What triggered the interest?
 How has the Millwall affiliation evolved?